Alumni MOT

 How have the MOT tools helped you in your current job?

 Currently, I work as corporate planning, which involves a wide range of things, such as financial, planning, and strategy to solve issues.
-Financial tools from MoT helped me a lot in my job.
-In the future, I’m sure strategical thinking from MoT will help me provide strategic solutions to several issues, such as new business schemes in the EV sector and strategies to increase company profitability.
+Financial tools from MOT helped me a lot in my job.
+In the future, I’m sure strategical thinking from MOT will help me provide strategic solutions to several issues, such as new business schemes in the EV sector and strategies to increase company profitability.

 How has TU Delft supported you with your career?